Copyright © 2013 Karl M. Bunday, all rights reserved.

 By the way, Shyers's thesis has a thorough bibliography and is a very good review of the prior literature.
 Readers interested in finding out more about homeschool socialization would do well to consult Shyers's sources.

 Please let me know about other homeschooling research you are aware of.
-One Web site that has included handy summaries of major studies of homeschooling, with citations to the theses and articles in which the study results were published, is the Holt Associates [link to a different Web site] Web site, which had a linked page about homeschooling research the last time I checked.
-(Please let me know [mailto link] if that has changed.)
-A Web site with ordering information for published summaries of many homeschooling research studies is that of the National Home Education Research Institute [link to a different Web site].
+One Web site that has included handy summaries of major studies of homeschooling, with citations to the theses and articles in which the study results were published, is the Holt Associates Web site, which had a linked page about homeschooling research the last time I checked.
+(Please let me know if that has changed.)
+A Web site with ordering information for published summaries of many homeschooling research studies is that of the National Home Education Research Institute.

 [Last revision 9 March 2013]